-agreed that our students

-strength in technology and

-They felt that the MAP testing

-to identify individual student

-weaknesses and is a great

-teachers to use in assisting

-deficiencies and improve

-allows both the teacher and

-smarter and it concentrates
+Most teachers agreed that our students have an area of strength in technology and computer usage.
+They felt that the MAP testing program has helped to identify individual student strengths and weaknesses and is a great tool for the teachers to use in assisting students to identify deficiencies and improve learning.
+This tool allows both the teacher and student to work smarter and it concentrates their efforts in areas that would produce the most beneficial results in student achievement.